 “Hennegan’s Henry is an adventure story for today… this will surely exorcise the ghost of schoolroom Shakespeare for good.
 Theatre at its best.
 Cry God for Harry, Shakespeare and Nick Hennegan” Birmingham Evening Mail

 “A tremendous story… a truly superb theatrical experience – highly recommended.”
 The List - Edinburgh Maverick is a not-for-profit company launched by the Lord Mayor of Birmingham in 1994 with a mission to increase access to the performing arts.

-First published Saturday 10 November 2007 in Stage by Rachel Wareing
+First published Saturday 10 November, in THE Stage PAGE by Rachel Wareing